Contrary and Contradictory

 P1 and P2 are complementary properties; they divide the universe U into two complementary (non-overlapping) sets.

-U is an n-dimensional (more than two dimensions) universe: P1 , … Pi, … Pn.
+U is an n-dimensional (more than two dimensions) universe: P1, … Pi, … Pn.

-— None has two or more properties P1 , … Pi, … Pn, that is, none is both (Pk & Pl).
+— No one has two or more properties P1 , … Pi, … Pn, that is, no one is both (Pk & Pl).

 — P1 , … Pi, … Pn are contraries; they are in a relation of contrariety.

-Two-dimensions opposition:
+Two-dimensional opposition:

 the two opposite properties are contradictories